SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Even though we aren't the foggiest, we do get our fair share with more than 100 foggy days every year!

-One more little bit of history is that the fog actually does have its own name.
-It was given the moniker, "Karl the Fog" by someone who started a Twitter account under that name.
+One more little bit of SF trivia is that the fog actually does have a name.
+The origin of the "Karl the Fog" moniker is a Twitter account in that name that popped up in 2010.

-Now, the locals often call it Karl the Fog and this gives it a life of its own.
-If you want to make people think you are a local, just say "Karl the Fog is coming in heavy tonight" if it seems like it is going to a heavy fog.
+Now, the San Francisco fog name, Karl—and its personality—have been widely adopted.
+If you want to sound like a local, just say "Karl the Fog is coming in heavy tonight" if it seems like there's going to be heavy fog.

 Comments?
 Questions?
 Suggestions?